gitsome/terrain/README.md

 npm run start
 ```

-That will install dependencies, start watches on files, and server the application locally ( typically localhost:3000 ).
+That will install dependencies, start watches on files, and serve the application locally ( typically localhost:3000 ).

 ## Build for Deployment